dfsp-spirit/freesurferformats/README.md

 * FreeSurfer surface file format: Contains a brain surface mesh in a binary format.
 Such a mesh is defined by a list of vertices (each vertex is given by its x,y,z coords) and a list of faces (each face is given by three vertex indices).
 An example file would be `surf/lh.white`.
 This format can be read and written.
 Reading and writing the ASCII version of the FreeSurfer surface format (`.asc` files) is also supported.

-* Other mesh file formats: Read and write support is available for meshes in VTK ASCII format (`.vtk` files), Surf-Ice format (`.mz3`),  Wavefront object format (`.obj`), Object File Format (`.off`), Brainvoyager SRF format (`.srf`), and Stanford triangle format (`.ply`).
+* Other mesh file formats: Read and write support is available for meshes in VTK legacy format (`.vtk` files, in the ASCII and the binary encoding, and in both cell array layouts that VTK versions write), Surf-Ice format (`.mz3`),  Wavefront object format (`.obj`), Object File Format (`.off`), Brainvoyager SRF format (`.srf`), Stanford triangle format (`.ply`), and STL format (`.stl`, both the binary and the ASCII variant, which some tools write with the extensions `.stlb` and `.stla`).
 Additionally, meshes can be exported in PLY2 format (`.ply2`).
 Meshes can be imported from files in BYU format (`.byu`), GEO format (`.geo`) and TRI format (also known as ICO mesh format, `.tri`).
+The STL format is the format of 3D printing and of most mesh processing software, so a surface that was read by this package can be handed to those tools, and meshes written by them can be read back, even though the format stores the mesh as a polygon soup without a vertex list.

 * FreeSurfer label file format: Contains a list of vertices included in a label.
 A label is like a mask, and is typically used to describe the vertices which are part of a certain brain region.
 An example file would be `label/lh.cortex.label`.
 Volume labels are also supported.
 This format can be read and written.

 * FreeSurfer color lookup table (LUT) file format: Contains a color lookup table in ASCII format.
 This LUT assigns names and RGBA color values to a set of structures (typically brain regions).
 LUT data can also be extracted from an annotation, and a set of labels and a LUT can be merged into an annotation.
 An example file would be `FREESURFER_HOME/FreeSurferColorLUT.txt`.
 This format can be read and written.
+A brain atlas that is distributed as such a LUT plus a per-vertex label file in CSV format (one atlas region index per surface vertex) can be read with `atlas.from.lut.and.csv()` and written back with `write.atlas.to.lut.and.csv()`.
+This is how several cortical atlases are distributed by third-party tools (Desikan-Killiany, Brainnetome, Schaefer, ...).

 * FreeSurfer *weight* file format: Contains one value per listed vertex.
 In contrast to curv files, weight files contain values not for all vertices of a surface, but only for a subset of vertices defined by their indices.
 The format is known as *weight* format, *paint* format, or simply *w* format.
 This format can be read and written.

 * FreeSurfer *patch* file format: Contains a subset of a surface (a *surface patch*), given by the vertex indices (and the faces in the ASCII version).
 For each patch vertex, it also stores whether the vertex is part of the patch border.
 This format can be read and written.

-* FreeSurfer spatial transformation matrices can be read from LTA, register.dat, and xfm files.
+* Spatial transformation matrices: the FreeSurfer formats LTA, register.dat (tkregister) and xfm, the FSL matrix format written by FLIRT (`-omat`), and the ITK text transform format that 3D Slicer, ANTs, SimpleITK and the derivatives of fMRIPrep/QSIPrep work with can be read *and written*.
+Transformations are returned as instances of the `fs.transform` class, which state what the matrix means: which coordinates it maps between (voxel indices, RAS or LPS world coordinates) and which volumes it relates, so a matrix that operates on voxel indices cannot be mistaken for one that operates on world coordinates. `transform2world()`, `transform2voxel()`, `transform2ras()` and `transform2lps()` convert a transformation between these spaces (a volume or its header is passed where geometry is needed), `invert.fs.transform()` computes the reverse mapping, and `summary()` reports the properties in machine-readable form.
+A transformation that a file format cannot represent is not written, instead of being written in a form that silently means something else.

 * FreeSurfer Group Descriptor (FSGD) files: please see the [fsbrain package](https://github.com/dfsp-spirit/fsbrain) for FSGD read and write file support.
 This is very handy if you conducted GLM-based statistical analyses in FreeSurfer and want to visualize the results in R.